kawaiipantsu/smtplatrine/contrib/README.md

 ## Setting up Maxmind on Debian (Quick way)

+We need Maxmind GEO support in order to enrich the incoming data but also to enable etc blacklisting of incomming connections based on country.
+So this is a must on your system in my appinion.
+Please dont skip, let's make it work :) Gives you such a better experience and stats related to the honeypot.

+### Install MAxmind geoipupdate

 Hey, head on over to Maxmind and create an account.
 Then grab/generate an API key and then let's rock!